CWRU Social Media Policy + Best Practices

 All social media sites have policies and terms of service that should be reviewed and agreed to before use.

-Again, do not post confidential or proprietary information about Case Western Reserve University, its administrators, students, employees or alumni.
-Use your judgment, and follow all university policies, federal requirements—such as HIPAA and FERPA—and NCAA regulations.
+Do not post confidential or proprietary information about Case Western Reserve University, its administrators, students, employees or alumni.
+Follow all university policies, federal requirements—such as HIPAA and FERPA—and NCAA regulations.

 Do not discuss a situation involving named or pictured individuals without their permission.
 A good rule of thumb: If you wouldn't present the information in a public forum, don’t post it online.
 Follow all university policies and guidelines on the appropriate handling of student, employee and patient information.